Philippa of Guelders: Life

-Philippa was born in Brabant in 1462, the daughter of Adolf of Egmond and Catharine of Bourbon.
-She was the twin of Charles, Duke of Guelders; they were born at Grave, Netherlands, and were their parents' only children.
+Philippa was born in Brabant in 1464, the daughter of Adolf of Egmond and Catherine of Bourbon.
+She was the twin of Charles, Duke of Guelders; they were born at Grave, and were their parents' only children.
 To strengthen the ties between the Kingdom of France and the Duchy of Lorraine, she was chosen as the bride of René II, Duke of Lorraine (1451–1508).
 The marriage took place in Orléans on 1 September 1485.

 After the death of her spouse in 1508, Philippa tried to assume the regency of the duchy in the name of her son Anthony, who was 19 years old, but it was decided that he was old enough to reign alone.
 However, when Duke Anthony left to serve in the French campaign in Italy in 1509, he appointed his mother, Philippa, to serve as regent in Lorraine during his absence.
 Her regency has been regarded as a wise one.

 On 13 June 1509 she redeemed the lordship of Mayenne from Margaret of Vaudémont, Duchess of Alençon.
 She retired to the Convent of Poor Clares at Pont-à-Mousson on 15 December 1519 where she remained until her death.
 She was still a dominant figure in her family and often visited by her relatives, who treated her with great respect, and she maintained a reputation of piety and popularity with the public.

 While at the convent Philippa commanded that a magnificent altarpiece be built for the congregation, it remained there until her death.
-She died at the Convent of Poor Clares of Pont-à-Mousson on 28 February 1547, aged seventy-nine.
+She died at the Convent of Poor Clares of Pont-à-Mousson on 1547.

 Burial

-In 1528, Philippa's son Louis died of plague in 1528.
+Philippa's son Louis died of plague in 1528.
 His heart was placed in a casket beneath the sepulchre and covered with a black velvet shroud with the arms of Lorraine, at the Convent of Pont-à-Mousson.
 When Philippa died in 1547, she was buried at the convent.
 In 1576, her Protestant cousin Louis, Prince of Condé, sheltered the convent from his troops when he visited her grave.